Tsui Po-ko: Bank robbery

 The police located several domestic helpers who witnessed the robber removing his balaclava following the robbery and produced a facial composite image of the suspect.

 The perpetrator was described as a man with short hair and about 1.8 m tall, whom Assistant Police Commissioner Yam described as a "calm, cold-blooded and brutal robber".
 A HK$2 million reward was issued.
 Immediately following the robbery the police noted that the murder weapon appeared to be a police service revolver.

-It was later discovered that Tsui matched the description of the perpetrator as captured on closed circuit television; key pieces of evidence were a red T-shirt, Mizuno brand shoes and the fact that footage showed the killer to be a left-handed gunman.
-He was placed near the scene by the police; Tsui boarded a bus from Yat Tung Estate in Tung Chung at 11:11 using an Octopus card issued to his wife; and boarded a minibus bound for Tsuen Wan at 11:53.
+It was later discovered that Tsui matched the description of the perpetrator as captured on closed-circuit television; key pieces of evidence were a red T-shirt, Mizuno brand shoes and the fact that footage showed the killer to be a left-handed gunman.
+He was placed near the scene by the police; Tsui boarded a bus from Cheung Shun in Kwai Chung at 11:11 using an Octopus card issued to his wife; and boarded a minibus bound for Tsung Kwan at 11:53.

 A red T-shirt carrying a similar distinctive logo as captured on CCTV was found at Tsui's home after his death.
 The T-shirt, bearing the logo of the Yinchuan International Motor-cycle Travel Festival was a gift to Tsui by the club secretary during his visit to the show in 2000.
 An expert witness identified the T-shirt as having been worn inside-out during the robbery.
 Forensic ballistics later identified the gun used in the robbery as the police service revolver taken from police officer Leung Shing-yan in 2001.

 Zafar Iqbal Khan is survived by four children and wife, who lived in Pakistan at the time of his death.
 A ceremony attended by his relatives, friends and bank chairman Vincent Cheng was held at the Kowloon Masjid and Islamic Centre on 7 December before his body was returned to Pakistan later in the day.
 Khan was posthumously awarded the Medal for Bravery (Gold) for "selfless bravery of the highest order", which was accepted on his behalf by his wife.